yuchen-sh/News/index.md

 * \[04.2024\] Congratulations to my Ph.D. student, Zifan Zhang, for receiving the NCSU Graduate Merit Award (GMA)!

+* \[03.2024\] Congrats on the acceptance of recent paper on Federated Learning Security in ACM Conference on Computer and Communications Security (CCS)!

 * \[02.2024\] Glad to serve as an Area Editor for Elsevier Computer Networks journal, and please feel free to submit your work [here](https://www.sciencedirect.com/journal/computer-networks).

 * \[01.2024\] Call for Paper: We are organizing Workshops on [Edge Learning over 5G Mobile Networks and Beyond](https://ws21icc2024workshop-edge5gmn.edas.info/) in IEEE ICC and [Digital Twins for the Metaverse](https://ieeecompsac.computer.org/2024/dt4meta/) in The 48th IEEE COMPSAC.
 Please submit your paper if you are working on relevant topics!